GPBeta/nc.js/README.md

 ncjs.process.binding('my_module').foo();
 ```

-**Note:** If your render process handler overrides `CefRenderProcessHandler::OnRenderThreadCreated` or `CefRenderProcessHandler::OnWebKitInitialized` methods, please remember to call the corresponding one of `ncjs::RenderProcessHandler`'s in your implementations, otherwise Node-CEF won't work.
+**Note:** If your render process handler overrides any methods of `CefRenderProcessHandler`, please remember to call the corresponding one of `ncjs::RenderProcessHandler`'s in your implementations, otherwise Node-CEF won't work.

 ## Differences with Node.js